 Kayaking is certainly an exciting and exhilarating way to enjoy the scenic outdoors and if you have been thinking of getting yourself a kayak then you’ve found yourself in the right place.
 You’d also be glad to know that you can find the best fishing kayaks without having to cash out thousands of dollars.

 Thanks to the advancement in technology, several companies now offer cheap fishing kayaks without compromising on quality.
 Because the market is full of different options, we understand that it can be a daunting task to find the right one for yourself.
-Fortunately, you won’t have to worry about that as we’ve rounded the best fishing kayaks under $500.
+Fortunately, you won’t have to worry about that as we’ve rounded the best cheap fishing kayaks.

 Best Fishing Kayak under $500 Reviews

-Below are the reviews of best fishing kayak under $500 to help you make an informed decision:
+Below are the reviews of the best inexpensive fishing kayak to help you make an informed decision:

 1. Intex Excursion Inflatable Kayak – Best Overall Fishing Kayak

 If you’re looking for an excellent inflatable fishing kayak without the huge price tag, you can’t go wrong with the Intex Inflatable fishing kayak.
 Intex has been in business for years now and as such, they’re known for producing quality kayaks at an affordable price and this model is no different.

 When opting for an inflatable model, the construction material needs to be strong and durable otherwise it risks getting punctured.
 The Intex excursion kayak comes with 3-layered construction.
 Both the top and bottom features a tough PVC construction while the middle part has a polyester core, making the boat both durable and lightweight.
 Also, its construction is abrasion and UV- resistant.